Sanyambansal76/google-auth/README.md

 5. It will create a table into database named by google_login_googleprofile.

-6. Start the development server and visit http://127.0.0.1:8000/admin/ to create a google_login (you'll need the Admin app enabled).

-7. Visit http://127.0.0.1:8000/google/ to participate in the google authentication.
+6. Visit http://127.0.0.1:8000/google/ to participate in the google authentication.